baloise/design-system/docs/src/about-us/contributing/installation.md

 For more commands visit [Commands](/guide/development/commands.html)

-## Run Baloise Ui-Library Documentation
+## Run Baloise Design System Documentation

 To create the documentation out of the written code and comments run the following commands: